davidevanlovett/p3-sequelize-starter-kit/README.md

 The structure of the server application, as produced, is replicated below, with folders marked with ```-``` and files marked with ```*```.
 Below this, please find the detailed description of each file and what it is doing.

 ```
-- client - see below in Client structure
+- client - see in Client readme
 - controllers
     * authController.js
     * index.js